sous/freeswitch-docker/README.md

 *View the [sous/freeswitch repository](https://registry.hub.docker.com/u/sous/freeswitch/).*

-This Docker builds freeswitch v1.2.13 with a variety of modules
+This Dockerfile builds freeswitch from the master branch with a variety of modules

 UPnP and auto-nat
 -----------------